vicampo/riposte/README.md

         "password": @PASSWORD
     }

-    POST $loginPayload auth/login responds with 2XX
+    POST $loginPayload to auth/login responds with 2XX

     ^Apikey := /key # extract a value from the response body
     # and use it as the value of an HTTP header, going forward

 Welcome to Riposte.

 ## Approach to testing ##

-Riposte is intended to be a **language for tests**.
+Riposte is intended to be a language for tests.
 As such, it has no concept of branching (“if-then-else”).
 The idea is that a Riposte script consists of a series of assertions, all of which must succeed.
 If, during evaluation, a command or assertion fails, evaluation will be aborted.
 There's no fallback.

 **Clarification** The word “Riposte” might refer to the language, to the commandline program `riposte`, or to the intended semantics of the Riposte language, which is implemented in the `riposte` program.
 So when we say things like "Riposte allows this", "Riposte bails out", or "call Riposte this way", we have one of these possible meanings in mind.
 The context of the statement should make it clear how to disambiguate; if it is not clear what is meant, please file a bug ticket that asks for clarification.)